chapdel/fmc/docs/installation-on-vapor/in-an-existing-laravel-app.md

 ];
 ```

-⚠️ If you do not have Redis configured at Vapor, make sure to set the `rate_limit_driver` to `cache`.
+⚠️ You must use Redis as a cache to let throttling work reliably, make sure to set the `rate_limit_driver` to `redis`.

 ## Configure an email sending service